thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Example:** A query like “What are the causes of inflation?” could expand to “What factors influence inflation?”, “Why does money lose value?”, and “How do interest rates affect inflation?”

 **Intuition:** Just like a journalist interviews multiple sources to get the full story, MultiQuery casts a wider net for relevant information.

+**When to use:** Use when queries are exploratory, ambiguous, or multi-faceted—especially in research assistants, strategy tools, or open-ended Q&A.

 ### 🪜 Reranking
 **What it does:** Reorders retrieved documents to improve relevance to the user’s true intent.